Seeing Alligators in Sarasota, Florida

 *American alligators are more than 150 million years old.

 *Alligators are carnivores.
 They will eat a human, but only if no other food source is available.
-Watch your pets – they have been known to grab one walking too close to the water.
+Watch your pets.
+Never let your dog too close to the water.

 *Myakka River State Park is home to 5000-6000 gators.

 *American alligators can live up to approximately 50 years in the wild.

 *Swamps and wetlands are gator’s preferred home, although they can be found in any body of water.